Joohansson/NanoRPCProxy/README.md

 * **{"action":"block_count","token_key":"815c8c736756da0965ca0994e9ac59a0da7f635aa0675184eff96a3146c49d74"}**

 Any RPC command can be made by including a request key.
-For each request 1 token will be deducted.
+For each request 1 token will be deducted and the total left will be included in each response as tokens_total.

+    {
+      "count": "24613996",
+      "unchecked": "0",
+      "cemented": "24613996",
+      "tokens_total": 4999
+    }

 * **{"action":"tokens_buy","token_amount":10}**